The First Step to Becoming a Birth Doula

 This workshop provides opportunities for whole personal learning for anyone supporting mothers during pregnancy and childbirth.
 Through discussion, films, narrative and interactive physical participation you will discover your own strengths to nurture and connect with a mother's heart...she will then take the lead in her own enduring journey of motherhood.

 Jessica Atkins, a local Midwife and Doula, and Amanda Wyzskowski a local Doula and Childbirth Educator, combine more than 30 years of experience to offer you this incredible learning opportunity.
-Elizabeth Thomas IBCLC, provides participants with the essential knowledge to assist new mothers in breastfeeding.
+Jennifer Gwynn IBCLC, provides participants with the essential knowledge to assist new mothers in breastfeeding.

 1) The Intro: Provides the foundation of information about childbirth, anatomy, physiology and basic rubric for labor and birth.
 This 7 hour class substitutes for the 12 hours of required childbirth class observation.